lucee/lucee-docs/docs/00.home/homepage.md

 ## Lucee 5.3

 Lucee 5.3 (and older) now is no longer actively developed.
-It's time to upgrade to 5.4 LTS or 6 (reommended)
+It's time to upgrade to 5.4 LTS or 6 (recommended)

 ## Lucee 4.5